-This sunburst granny square crochet pattern is part of a collaboration with Lion Brand Yarns.
+This crochet sunburst granny square pattern is part of a collaboration with Lion Brand Yarns.
 This post contains affiliate links.

 Although the classic granny is arguably slightly easier to learn because there's really only one round to remember, I love the textured and more contemporary look of a sunburst granny square.